-The Main Text should be in the range of 3000- 5000 words and organized under the following headings:
+The Main Text should be in the range of 3000- 5000 words excluding abstract and references and organized under the following headings:

-The introduction should describe the context of the study beginning with a paragraph of explanation of existing knowledge and the research gap of the problem under investigation leading to the main research questions or objectives.
+The introduction should describe the significance of the paper beginning with a paragraph of explanation of existing knowledge and the research gap of the problem under investigation leading to the main research questions or objectives, and argument.

-The Methods and Materials section should provide sufficient information of research procedures so that the research cannot be repeated in the future.
-Therefore, the study should include a clear description of technical procedures such as population, sampling design, methods, tools employed, data collection and data analysis procedures.
+The Methods and Materials section should provide sufficient information so that the research can be repeated in the future.
+Therefore, a clear description of technical procedures should include the study area, sampling design, and methods as well as tools applied.

-Results and Discussion generally should be stated concisely and clearly in descriptive, analytical, tabular, and graphical forms with interpretation.
+Results and Discussion generally should be stated concisely and clearly in descriptive, tabular, and graphical forms with interpretation.
 This section should address the objectives systematically.
+Qualitative writing may replace the subheading with discussion and findings.

-It should provide a) interpretation of the results without recapitulating them, b) comparison of the results with previous research findings, c) impacts of the results on the existing knowledge of the subject, and d) suggestions for further research.
+It should provide, a) interpretation of the results without recapitulating them, b) comparison of the results with previous research findings, c) impacts of the results on the existing knowledge of the subject, and d) suggestions for further research.
 Results should be discussed with at least a couple of previously published peer-reviewed journal articles.